SAMI-CODEAI/StreamStore/README.md

 3. **Schema Registry**: Enforces data structures.
 Instead of relying on Python's JSON module, you define strict contracts (like Avro or Protobuf).
 If a Producer sends a bad schema, Schema Registry blocks it to prevent downstream consumers from crashing.
 4. **Exactly-Once Semantics (EOS)**: Advanced configuration ensuring that even if there is a network glitch and a Producer accidentally sends a message twice, it is only recorded and processed exactly once.

----
-*Happy Streaming!
-You are now equipped with the deepest understanding of Kafka mechanics!* 🚀